ETF2L/rules/docs/general-6.md

 ## 6.8.
 Interp limitations

 It is prohibited to use interp settings that go above the 0.1 (100) threshold.
-This also includes using binds/scripts to alter your interp settings mid game.
+This also includes using binds/scripts to alter your interp settings mid game above the allowed threshold.